While there is no minimum, successful applicants generally have earned at least a 3.0 undergraduate GPA.

 Yes, non-degree students may enroll in some classes, however there are restrictions.
 You may enroll in classes as a “limited status” student with permission from the degree program director.
 In order to apply for this designation, you must complete a limited student status application and provide official or unofficial copies of your transcripts.
 12 units are the maximum you may complete as a limited status student (most Price programs limit to 8 units).
 Requirements for limited status can be found here.

 The Master of Health Administration (MHA) program has a statistics prerequisite.
 The MHA Faculty requires all entering students to demonstrate proficiency in relevant statistical methods.
-The statistics prerequisite can be satisfied in one of two ways: Completion of a college-level statistics course with a grade of “B” or better taken within three years of matriculation in the MHA program OR PPD 502x-Statistical Foundations for Public Management and Policy.
-If students have not completed a college-level statistics course with a grade of “B” or better within three years of matriculation in the MHA program, they will need to enroll in PPD 502x and receive a grade of “B” or better.
+The statistics prerequisite can be satisfied in one of two ways: Completion of a college-level statistics course with a grade of “B” or better taken within three years of matriculation in the MHA program OR PPD 504-Essential Statistics for Public Management.
+If students have not completed a college-level statistics course with a grade of “B” or better within three years of matriculation in the MHA program, they will need to enroll in PPD 504 and receive a grade of “B” or better.
 Please note this is an enrollment requirement and not an application requirement.
 Many admitted applicants will complete the prerequisites in the summer before starting the MHA.

 There is no thesis required.